I need an account

 Step-by-step account setup →After signup, set up Secure Backup, save your Recovery Key, and verify your device before relying on encrypted rooms.

-Operator interface and beta accessARGUS is the RG Herd operator interface for structured intake, queue visibility, assignment, notes, audit history, and responder coordination.
+Operator interface and approved accessARGUS is the RG Herd operator interface for structured intake, queue visibility, assignment, notes, audit history, and responder coordination.
 It is not an open public app.

 v1 open-source release: June 14, 2026.